-This charter will be posted on the website of the Company.
+This charter will be posted on the Company's website.

 2. Composition of the Board, Positions, Committees

 2.1 Board Profile, Size, Expertise and Independence

 a.
 Board Profile

 The Board, in consultation with the Corporate Governance Committee, shall prepare a profile of the size and composition, considering the nature of the Company's business and its subsidiaries, and the desired expertise and background of the Board members (the 'Board Profile').